nycjv321/nycjv321.github.io/_posts/2020-01-07-testing-pyramid-services-pt1.md

 This is a first part of a multi-part series where were explore the traditional testing pyramid, challenge it, and try and answer common question about testing and how they fit into the testing pyramid.

-## Part One: What is the testing pyramid?
+## Part One: What is the Testing Pyramid?

 The testing pyramid is a concept originally described by Mike Cohn in his book _Succeeding with Agile_.
 Today there are many forms of the testing pyramid.
 The traditional pyramid consists of three tiers: UI (at the top), Service/API (in the middle) and Unit (at the bottom).
 The idea being that the majority of your tests are unit tests and your UI test suites being the smallest.